 Dress for Thailand and Cambodia

-Prepare for heat and humidity in Thailand and Cambodia.
+Prepare for heat and humidity in Southeast Asia.
 Pack clothes in muted colors and wrinkle-free, quick-drying fabrics that you can easily rinse out and line dry.
 You should also invest in a lightweight travel scarf, which can serve as a headscarf should you decide to enter a temple and need to cover up.
 A quality sarong is also a great piece that lets you transition from beach to traversing cities and monuments with ease.